 Learn the rules for iPhone app development

 The App store does not automatically accept any app that is sent in for review.
-Reasons for rejection is mostly found to be a failure of app developer to follow instructions and terms & conditions set out by the App store.
+Reasons for rejection are mostly found to be a failure of the app developers to follow instructions and terms & conditions set out by the App Store.
 It is always a good practice to read the guidelines set out by the App Store.
 Your app will never be accepted if it doesn’t fit the requirements and criteria set by them.